Microsoft-SAPonAzure-OpenHack/Learning-the-OpenHack-Way/06-Start-Stop-Automation/README.md

 - Execute runbook manually to stop systems

-- Schedule the runbool to start the systems
+- Schedule the runbook to start the systems

 - Schedule scale out & scale in out the Application servers